Anja Seibert-Fohr

-Anja Seibert-Fohr (born 3 April 1969, Giessen, Germany) is a German jurist and a current judge at the European Court of Human Rights.
+Anja Seibert-Fohr (born 3 April 1969, Giessen, Germany) is a German jurist who has been serving as a judge at the European Court of Human Rights since 2022.

-Education
+Early life and education

 Seibert-Fohr studied law at the George Washington University (GWU) from 1997 onwards and graduated with a Master of Law in 2000 and a Doctor of Juridical Science in 2004.
 Her Doctoral adviser was Tom Burgenthal, judge at the International Court of Justice in The Hague at the time.
 Her studies at the GWU were supported by the German Academic Exchange Service (DAAD).
-She followed up on her studies at the Heidelberg University from were she obtained her habilitation in 2012.
+She followed up on her studies at the Heidelberg University from where she obtained her habilitation in 2012.

 Professional career

 Between 2002 and 2012, she was a lecturer in international law at the University of Heidelberg.
 Between 2008 and 2010, Seibert-Fohr and her research group contributed to a project to promote the judicial independence in Eastern Europe, Central Asia and the Caucasus in cooperation with the Organization for Security and Co-Operation in Europe (OSCE).
 In 2012, she was elected into the United Nations Human Rights Committee, in which she served as a member between 2013 and 2018 and as its vice-president from 2015 to 2017.
 Seibert-Fohr was the holder of the chair for Public Law, International Law and Human Rights at the University of Göttingen from 2013 until 2016, when she was assigned Professor at the University of Heidelberg.

 Since 2016, she was the professor at the University of Heidelberg, where she lectured on human rights.
 She contributed to numerous research studies on human rights and international law.